janousy/JustOneServer/README.md

 - Chat functionality, to improve interaction opportunities of players
 - Bots, for lonely players
 - Extended hint validaiton for foreign languages
-- Exchange in-memory DB with persistant DB
+- Exchange in-memory DB with persistent DB

 ## Authors and Acknowledgement